daireto/odata-v4-query/README.md

 ast = filter_parser.parse('name eq \'John\' and age gt 25')
 ```

-## Documentation

-Find the complete documentation [here](https://daireto.github.io/sqlactive/).

 ## Contributing

 Please read the [contribution guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE)
 file for details.

 ## Support

-If you find this project useful, give it a ⭐ on GitHub to show your support!
+If you find this project useful, give it a ⭐ on GitHub!